jdillick/fluid-typography/README.md

 }
 ````

-Option 3: (individual component control) To affect individual components only, apply the vw-base mixin to the component container element.
+### Option 3: (individual component control):

+To affect individual components only, apply the vw-base mixin to the component container element.
 Then, use ems and the px2em() function to resize all component elements.
 This is a little more complicated because EMs are relative to the font-size of the context in which they are used, so you will have to track the current sizing context each time you set the font-size.

 ````
 header {